UKHackspaceFoundation/foundation/telegramNotes.md

  * Created with json files, one for universal, other for unique, linked with risk assessment

 ##Equipment Specific
+* 'Long Term Loan' from member should be discouraged
+ * If 'long term loan' isn't optional then documentation should be signed and kept laying out the terms and that the Hackspace isn't responsible if the item is damaged or misused.
+* Any donated items to the space should be clear that they're then owned by the Hackspace
+* Best solution is to member pledge for items with fund-match from space funds
+* "Ideal circumstance is that the hackspace buys its own things with support from pledge drives, early hackspaces can't necessarily take this stance and it can be easier for a member to supply their own hardware, and that's when the agreement of liability, maintenance and use comes in, in writing covers you legally in case the person isn't as nice and trustworthy as we'd all like.
+Hardware on loan should likely have the process of asking if people have a purpose for it, first, or have asked for it.
+Which may reduce the risk of "this is nice to have" and it becomes an ornament.
+Really needs to see someone set a "reevaluation period" on all tools and donations
+Then when it comes up, see if you should bin it"

 ###Free Things
 * Companies are receptive to being approached by Hackspaces